Princess Milica of Serbia: Street names

 Several streets throughout Central Serbia are named after the Princess.
 In the once thriving industrial city of Trstenik, Serbia, the main street that runs directly through city center is named Kneginje Milice.
 Trstenik, Serbia, is the closest major city to her burial site at Ljubostinja Monastery.

-There is a Kneginje Milice street also located in Lazarevac, in borough Lukavica.
+There is a Kneginje Milice street also located in Lazarevac, in the neighbourhood of Lukavica.
 The street is about 250 m long.
-Near that street is Kolubarski trg and Zivojina Zujovica street.